RawanEldeep/OscarsWebApp/README.md

 - **Web Scraping:** BeautifulSoup to extract data from Wikipedia Academy Awards pages
 - **Database:** MySQL for storing and querying all movie and nomination data

+### Installation & Setup

+1. Clone the repository:
+   `git clone <repo-url>`

+2. Install dependencies:
+   `pip install -r requirements.txt`

+3. Set up the MySQL database and user tables according to the schema provided.

+4. Start the Flask application:
+   `python app.py`

+5. Open your browser and go to `http://localhost:5000` to use the app.

 ## Data Collection

 A custom **web crawler** scrapes Wikipedia pages for all 96 iterations of the Academy Awards using BeautifulSoup.
 It parses nominee lists, winner details, and related actor/director profiles to populate the database.